 — African Development Bank Group (@AfDB_Group) September 25, 2019

 Adesina said AfDB had “three key pledges which we believe close the loop on this global quest” to tackle climate change.
 First, he said, the bank wants to raise ambition by doubling its climate-related financing to US$25 billion between 2020 and 2025.

 “Africa has for long been shortchanged by climate finance,” he told the summit.
 “I call on partners to remove all unnecessary obstacles to Africa’s access to global climate finance.”

-Second, he said, the bank wants to help build resilience to climate-linked disasters through $250 million for insurance premiums, with a potential payout of about $1 billion from the reinsurance market by 2030.
+Second, he said, the bank wants to help build resilience to climate-linked disasters through US$250 million for insurance premiums, with a potential payout of about US$1 billion from the reinsurance market by 2030.